-Robin Cook-Nobles, Ed.D., Director of the Counseling Service
+Robin Cook-Nobles, Ed.D., Associate Dean and Director of Counseling Services

-Angela Guerrero, LICSW, Angela is the Assistant Director of the Counseling Service and Coordinator of Training
+Martha Bergeron, LICSW, Assistant Director of Counseling Services & Coordinator of the Clinical Training Program

 Alex Prior, LICSW, Staff Social Worker

 Alex is a Licensed Independent Clinical Social Worker with a M.S.W. from Simmons School of Social Work and a B.A. in English from Northwestern University.
 Prior to coming to the Stone Center, she worked in an outpatient trauma clinic with individuals and families.
 Her experience there included working with children and adults with histories of sexual violence, difficulties with depression, anxiety and substance abuse.
 In her private practice, Grove Street Counseling in Wellesley, Alex works mostly with young adults and adults in individual and couples therapy.
 Her primary interests include sexual assault, gay/lesbian issues, parenting, and cross-cultural differences in identity development.
 Alex enjoys running on the trails in the woods, watching great blue herons soar, robins busily hopping and occasionally, sighting deer.
 Pronouns: She/her/hers.
 Email: aprior